-BirdStory is a nonprofit organization supporting independent, innovative and impactful creative media that raises awareness of the wonder and urgent plight of birds and helps us understand how their future is inherently connected with ours in the face of climate change and biodiversity loss.
+Birdstory, a 501 (c)(3) non-profit, supports and creates independent, innovative and impactful creative media to: 1) raise awareness of the wonder and urgent plight of birds; 2) inspire action to sustain birds; and 3) help us understand how our future is inherently connected to theirs.

 Dana Beach